arunnalla/isochrone-maps/readme.md

   <h2>Isochrone Maps</h2>
 </div>

 Visualize regions that are reachable in a specific time using a specific mode.
-The application is powered by Mapbox Ischrone API.
+The application is powered by Mapbox Isochrone API.

 ![Sample image](/images/sample.png)